gracile-web/website/src/content/docs/00-learn/10-usage/10-defining-routes.md

 Sometimes, you don't want to bring a page template in a route, just a bare HTML document, maybe with some `<meta>`; perfect use-case: page redirects.

-It's totally possible to skip the `template` altogether and just use a single `document`.
+It's totally possible to skip the `template` altogether and just use a single, server-only `document`.

 Here, we will redirect the user to another URL, while collecting some analytics, all that with a nice and simple transitive screen: